(1) Movement in Populations

 The following aspects are to be noted on the supply side.

-- In the short supply of property cannot be increased.
+- Limited supply of land for development and it cannot be increased.

-- In the long run there is a limited upto which property supply could be augmented.
+- In the long run there is a limit upto which property supply could be augmented.

-- Once property has been constructed and demands suddenly recedes away then supply cannot be reduced Property is a durable capital asset and is a durable capital asst and is consumed slowly over time.
+- Once property has been constructed and demands suddenly recedes away then supply cannot be reduced Property is a durable capital asset is consumed slowly over time.

 - Supply of landed property is dependent upon availability of finance for property development.

-- Due to unfavorable legislation property development may be unattractive to investors.
+- Due to unfavorable legislation property development may sometimes be unattractive to investors.